WHAT WE DO | Public Safety

 Public safety is a key tenet of the mission of the Court Services and Offender Supervision Agency (CSOSA).
 To uphold public safety and reduce recidivism, CSOSA relies on evidence-based practices to address the risks and challenges of the supervised population that are known to be associated with criminal behavior, such as anti-social attitudes and cognition, anti-social associations, low levels of achievement, the lack of pro-social leisure activities, family factors, and substance use.

-CSOSA’s supervision model employs proven case management practices targeted to the specific risk and needs of each person under supervision, including early orientation to supervision, motivational interviewing, referrals to treatment and support services, and regular home and work site visits.
+CSOSA’s supervision model uses proven case management practices targeted to the specific risk and needs of each person under supervision, including early orientation to supervision, motivational interviewing, referrals to treatment and support services, and regular home and work site visits.
 Regular assessment throughout supervision helps ensure that we provide appropriate supervision responses, treatment, and support services to better position the justice-involved individual to successfully complete supervision.

 Read our Strategic Plan to learn more about our assessments and targeted interventions.